-In terms of distribution, PEMI's main competitors in the industry are BPI Asset Management, First Metro Asset Management, ATR Asset Management, and Sun Life Asset Management.
+In terms of distribution, PEMI's main competitors in the industry are BPI Investment Management, First Metro Asset Management, ATR Asset Management, and Sun Life Asset Management.
 All four companies have vast distribution channels through their network of branches or through their network of agents/financial advisors.
 PEMI on the other hand has agreed to partner with financial institutions such as stock brokerages to distribute the funds.
-This has proven to be a low-cost and effective strategy for fund distribution.
+This has proven to be a cost effective strategy for fund distribution.

-PEMI operating results as of December 31, 2023
+PEMI operating results as of December 31, 2024

-Gross profit fell by 1.4% to P170 million as a result of lower fees collected for the early redemptions and higher cost of sales.
-The Philippine Stock Exchange Index (PSEi) had another volatile year as the index moved from a high of 7095 in mid-January to a low of 5962 by the end of October only to move back up again to 6450 by year end but fell short of making a positive return, closing the year down 1.06% at 6450.
-With the exception of the Philequity Alpha One Fund, all other mutual funds were up for the year with the Dividend Yield Fund gaining the most at 2.58% followed by the MSCI Phils.
-Index Fund returning 2.13%, Philequity Fund at 1.03% and the PSE Index Fund at 0.34%.
-The bond funds on the other hand also saw gains with the Philequity Peso Bond Fund returning 4.35% and the Philequity Dollar Income Fund gaining 1.73%.
-Apart from trading gains, the funds also saw net redemptions for the year amounting to P445 million, up from P260 million in 2022.
-This was understandable as the PSEi has traded in a range for the past 11 years and is still at a loss from the 9000-level high seen in 2018.
+Gross income increased by 3% to P169 million as a result of higher management fees collected.
+The Philippine Stock Exchange Index (PSEi) was able to eke out a 1.22% gain for 2024 despite all the volatility surrounding capital markets.
+All Philequity mutual funds were up for the year with the Dividend Yield Fund gaining the most at 15.69% followed by the Philequity Fund which had a return of 4.19%.
+The bond funds on the other hand also saw gains with the Philequity Peso Bond Fund at 3.06% and the Philequity Dollar Income Fund gaining 2.11%.
+The funds however saw net redemptions for the year amounting to P1.4 billion, an increase from P445 million in 2023.
+This was understandable as the PSEi has traded in a range for the past 12 years and is still at a loss from the 9000-level high seen in 2018.

-General and administrative expenses increased by 31% to P30 million due to higher professional fees.
-Net income for the year however was 13% higher versus the previous year at P177 million due to an increase in interest income which short term placements earning as high as 6% per annum versus a high of 1% per annum a year ago.
+General and administrative expenses decreased by 4% due to lower professional fees.
+Net income for the year was 10% higher versus the previous year at P186 million.